flatos/tuner-crank/README.md

 Clean up the holes in the parts with a drill (0.25" for the shaft and interior of knob, 0.191" or so for the inserts, 0.080" for the pin).

+Install the 6-32 brass inserts with a hot soldering iron.

 Assemble and epoxy the pin in place on the underside.
 Use a bit of paper or similar to space the knob away from the crank until the glue cures to ensure that it spins freely.

 <br/>